Anchoviess/E-commerce-back-end/README.md

 # Object-Relational Mapping (ORM): E-Commerce Back End

+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
+Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 ## Description
  A mysql database and application backend for an e-commerce site.
 Built using MySQL2, Express, Sequelize and dotenv.